 Private residential user networks and small-office/home-office (SOHO) networks connect into the service provider network region using a simple home gateway.
 Home gateways can perform basic Network Address Translation (NAT), but are not sophisticated enough to perform Port Address Translation (PAT).
 They must rely on the service provider's session border controller for this capability.

 One particular challenge is enabling PAT to work in conjunction with Routing Table Protocol (RTP) and Real-Time Control Protocol (RTCP), which have well-defined working port ranges.
 The home gateway needs to be replaced with an application-level gateway, or the service provider session border controller needs to modify the PAT headers for packets before they reach the private networks.

-The Cisco IOS® Session Border Controller can help in resolving this problem with a new feature: Service Provider PAT Port Allocation Enhancement for RTP and RTCP.
+® Session Border Controller can help in resolving this problem with a new feature: Service Provider PAT Port Allocation Enhancement for RTP and RTCP.
 This product bulletin outlines this new software feature.

 Session Border Controller Definition and PAT Traversal Solution for SIP Calls

 A session border controller works with a variety of multimedia-capable network devices.
 It is a "toolkit" of functions, including:

 • H.323 and Session Initiation Protocol (SIP) signaling interworking